Trust-Machines/core-eng/relay-server/README.md

 # A Relay Server

-The `relay` server is an HTTP service that has two functions:
+The `relay-server` is an HTTP service that has two functions:

 - Accepting messages and storing all of them. `POST` method.
   For example, `curl 'http://127.0.0.1:9776' -X POST -d 'message'`.